-We help several outdoor organizations; such as The Waikoloa Dryland Forest and Volcano Ni’aulani Forest, to preserve some of the most remote and wild areas of the island.
-Students may find themselves preserving endangered sea turtle nesting grounds, constructing fences to protect critical habitat, controlling invasive weeds or replanting native trees.
+We help several outdoor organizations; such as The Waikoloa Dry Forest Initiative and Volcano Ni’aulani Rainforest Preserve, to protect some of the most remote and wild areas of the island.
+Students may find themselves preserving endangered animal habitat, controlling invasive weeds or replanting native trees.
 Enjoy the satisfaction of giving back to nature, while learning about Hawaii’s fragile ecosystems and what can be done to protect them.

 Mauna Kea Astronomy

 At 13,796 feet, Mauna Kea has been a sacred place to Hawaiians for hundreds of years.
 It is also home to world-class observatories.
 Because of its pollution-free skies, it’s a prime location to explore the universe.
 A stop at the Imiloa Astronomy Center in Hilo will prepare students to experience the cultural and scientific wonders of this unique place.
 At the 8,000 ft. visitor center (Expect temperatures in the 30’s!), students will participate in an interactive presentation on the night sky using high power telescopes.
 This is stargazing at its finest!

 The Big Island is considered to have the best snorkeling in the Hawaiian Island chain.
 As the newest island, it’s underwater topography is the most interesting with caves, reef shelves, tide pools and healthy coral.
 We have the cleanest seawater in the northern hemisphere, which makes underwater visibility excellent.
 Tropical fish and sea turtles abound.
 It’s the closest you’ll come to swimming in an aquarium!